fannyrancourt/fannyrancourt.github.io/about.md

 I also built a new library [keras-transform](https://github.com/Dref360/keras-transform) to perform flexible data augmentation.

 On this blog, I'll share many of my experiments using Keras and TensorFlow.
-I'm also using Pytorch for some projects
+I'm also using Pytorch for some projects.

 ### Interests
 * Localization/ segmentation